Dinesh D'Souza indicted for violating U.S. election law

 NEW YORK Dinesh D'Souza, a conservative commentator and best-selling author, has been indicted by a federal grand jury for arranging excessive campaign contributions to a candidate for the U.S. Senate.

-The candidate was Wendy Long, a Republican who sought to unseat Democratic incumbent Kirsten Gillibrand as New York's junior senator in 2012, according to a person familiar with the case.
+According to an indictment made public on Thursday in U.S. federal court in Manhattan, D'Souza around August 2012 reimbursed people who he had directed to contribute $20,000 to the candidate's campaign.
+The candidate was not named in the indictment.

-A lawyer for D'Souza said his actions were "at worst," an act of misguided friendship.
+A lawyer for D'Souza contended his actions were "at worst," an act of misguided friendship toward the candidate.

 Federal law in 2012 limited primary and general election campaign contributions to $2,500 each, for a total of $5,000, from any individual to any one candidate.

 "As we have long said, this office and the FBI take a zero tolerance approach to corruption of the electoral process," the U.S. Attorney for Manhattan, Preet Bharara, said in a statement released by the Federal Bureau of Investigation.
-Bharara is an appointee of President Barack Obama.
+Bharara is an Obama appointee.

 Born in Mumbai, India, D'Souza, 52, is a former policy adviser to President Ronald Reagan, and has been affiliated with conservative organizations such as the American Enterprise Institute and the Hoover Institution at Stanford University.

-D'Souza's lawyer, Benjamin Brafman, said in a statement there was no quid pro quo, nor did D'Souza have any knowledge that campaign finance rules might have been broken.
+Benjamin Brafman, a lawyer for D'Souza, said in a statement there was no quid pro quo in the case nor any knowledge that campaign finance rules may have been broken.

 "Mr. D'Souza did not act with any corrupt or criminal intent whatsoever.
 He and the candidate have been friends since their college days, and at worst, this was an act of misguided friendship by D'Souza," Brafman said.